Dikshuy/dual-boot-Mac-Windows/README.md

    - Click "Continue."

 3. **Select Installation Type**:
-   Choose **"Install Ubuntu alongside Windows Boot Manager."**
+   - Choose **"Install Ubuntu alongside Windows Boot Manager."**
    - If this option isn't available, select "Something Else" and manually partition the unallocated space.
-   - For manual partitioning:
-     - Create a **Root partition** (`/`) of at least 15 GB (ext4 format).
-     - Optionally, create a **Home partition** (`/home`) for personal files.
-     - Create a **Swap partition** (equal to your RAM size, up to 8 GB).

-4. **Select Your Location**:
-   Choose your time zone and click "Continue."

-5. **Create a User Account**:
-   - Enter your name, a username, and a password.
-   - Remember this password, as you'll need it often.
+   - Create two partitions: one for the root and one for swap.
+     - **Root Partition**:
+       - Size: Remaining free space minus 10,000 MB.
+       - Type: Primary.
+       - File System: EXT4.
+       - Mount Point: `/`.
+     - **Swap Partition**:
+       - Size: 10,000 MB.
+       - Type: Swap Area.

-6. **Begin Installation**:
+4. **Start Installation**:
-   - Click "Install Now."
-   - Review the changes and confirm when prompted.
+   - Click "Install Now" to apply changes.
+Confirm when prompted.
+   - Select your location and time zone.
+   - Create a user account with a username and password.
-   - Wait while Ubuntu installs.
+   - Wait for the installation to complete.

 ---

 ## **5. Configure Boot Options**

 1. **Restart After Installation**:
-   - Remove the USB/DVD when prompted, and press "Enter" to restart.
+   Remove the USB/DVD when prompted and press Enter to restart.

 2. **GRUB Bootloader**:
-   When the computer restarts, you'll see the GRUB menu.
-This allows you to choose between:
+   Upon restarting, you will see the GRUB menu to choose between:
    - **Ubuntu**: Boots into Linux.
    - **Windows Boot Manager**: Boots into Windows.